Athletes from 19 countries to compete in second International Inclusive Taekwon-Do Championship in Hastings

 Athletes from Australia, India, Nepal, Senegal, Nigeria and New Zealand will arrive at Hawke’s Bay Airport on October 10, before competing at Hawke’s Bay’s Mitre 10 Regional Sports Centre on Friday, October 13.

-Competitors from another 13 countries, Canada, USA, Chile, Morocco, Greece, Netherlands, Norway, Russia, Mozambique, South Africa, Argentina, Wales and England, will also compete, live on-screen against their counterparts.
+Competitors from another 13 countries, Canada, United States, Chile, Morocco, Greece, Netherlands, Norway, Russia, Mozambique, South Africa, Argentina, Wales and England, will also compete, live on-screen against their counterparts.

 Ben Evans, president of the registered charity International Inclusive Taekwon-Do Association, said while it was amazing to have competitors from five other countries coming in person, many were not able to make it in person.